Three years full-time.

 Typical course content will follow the below format, with some optional modules being available subject to appropriate student numbers and specialist staff availability

-Level 5 All Mandatory Psychology and Criminology Modules Plus 1 optional module from the level 5 (Year 2) options below.
+Year 2 All Mandatory Psychology and Criminology Modules Plus 1 optional module from the Year 2 options below.

-Level 6 All Mandatory Psychology and Criminology Modules Plus 2 optional module from the level 6 (Year 3) options below.
+Year 3 All Mandatory Psychology and Criminology Modules Plus 2 optional module from the Year 3 options below.

 Full downloadable information regarding all University of Suffolk courses, including Key Facts, Course Aims, Course Structure and Assessment, is available in the Definitive Course Record.

 Foundations in Biological and Cognitive Psychology is a mandatory module for all students taking a psychology degree route.
 Together with the “Foundations in Social and Developmental Psychology” module, level 4 students will attain a holistic underpinning to the major approaches in psychology.
 The module will cover conceptual and historical issues of behavioural, biological and cognitive approaches to psychology.

 Social Psychology is concerned with the scientific study of human social behaviour, experience and thought.
 Developmental Psychology is concerned with the scientific study of systematic changes in human psychology across an individual’s lifespan, particularly cognitive, perceptual, social and emotional development in childhood, adolescence and adulthood.
 This module provides an introduction to key theories and approaches in Social and Developmental Psychology.

 Introduction to Criminology aims to introduce students to the history of criminological thought, combining biographical fact with historical and cultural context.
 Students will develop an understanding of how crime is defined and measured and examine theoretical perspectives that seek to explain causes of criminal behaviour.